af/envalid/README.md

     env.isProduction    // true if NODE_ENV === 'production'
     env.isTesting       // true if NODE_ENV === 'test'
     env.isDev           // true if NODE_ENV === 'development'

+## Parse Functions

+Node's process.env only stores strings, but sometimes you will want to retrieve other data (eg. a boolean or a number).
+To achieve this, specify a parse function for your env var, and the string in process.env will be passed through it when accessed by get().

+For convenience, `env.toNumber` and `env.toBoolean` are available, which will return the given type (and throw an error during validation if the env var isn't of the matching type).
+If you want to store an array or hash, you can use JSON.parse as your parse function.

+    // Assume for this example that process.env has MYBOOL='false', MYNUM='23', MYVAR='Hello'
+    env.validate(process.env, {
+        MYBOOL: { parse: env.toBoolean },
+        MYNUM: { parse: env.toNumber },
+        MYVAR: { parse: function(x) { return x.toLowerCase() } }
+    });

+    env.get('MYBOOL');      // Returns false (a boolean, not a string) env.get('MYNUM');       // Returns 23
+    env.get('MYVAR');       // Returns 'hello'

 ## Motivation